 Levuka is a trip back in time.
-It’s a visit to a Fiji that is still untouched by mass tourism and much of the overcommercialized world.
-Live here is slow and runs on “Fiji Time”.
-It is Fiji as ist used to be in the old days.
+It’s a visit to a part of Fiji which is still untouched by mass tourism and much of the over-commercialized world.
+Life here is leisurely and slow and runs on “Fiji Time”.
+It is Fiji as it used to be in the old days.

 Levuka Historical Port Town

-A few years later, lack of space hindered the further economic growth of Levuka.
+A few years later, the lack of space hindered the further economic growth of the town.
 A new capital was needed.
 So in 1882 the capital was officially moved to Suva, businesses and many people left the old capital and Levuka seemed to be doomed to stand still in time.

 is the principal town in the Lomaiviti group (Central Fiji).

-Cinema, clubs, café and restaurants, churches, schools, museum, library, local government, post office, document and freight couriers, internet access, banks, police force, customs & immigration and a new modern hospital.
+Cinema, clubs, cafés and restaurants, churches, schools, museums, library, local government, post office, document and freight couriers, internet access, banks, police force, customs & immigration, and a new modern hospital.
 Accommodations, tours and activities, daily ferry and flight services.